CONTACT US- 305-393-3223

 A Day in the Glades - $160 (+tax)/adult - $125 (+tax)/child - The Day in the Glades will include all of the activities listed above that conditions allow and if weather and time permit, an additional night walk. (night walk is generally a winter activity) Trips meet mid-morning and continue until the late evening to accommodate all of our adventures—this is a full helping of the real Everglades.

-If the full Day in the Glades seems like a bit much or you have children with you, you are more than welcome to follow the guide in your vehicle and stay as long as you like.
+If the full Day in the Glades seems like a bit much or you have children with you, you are more than welcome to follow the guide in your vehicle and depart early.
 Be aware that there is a $25/car admission fee at the gate if you choose this option.
 Please ask your reservation specialist for more information.